flub78/dusk_gvv/doc/gvv_test_list.md

 ## Tests to develop

-* Emails and forgotten password
-* CRUD for all resources

 * Accounting tests
     * Accounting lines CRUD
+      * impact on accounts
+      * Sales and payments
+      *
     * End of year reports
+    * End of year operations
+    * Freeze date

+* Emails and forgotten password
-    *
+* CRUD for all resources